ZeroPhone/newsletter/_posts/2018-04-01-ZeroPhone-Weekly-No.-12.md

 ---

 # Hello!
 This is a 1st of April joke, and I know it might not be obvious at first (especially given it was written to be non-obvious),
-but I hope reading through this post will make that clear =) Howeer, if you're coming here from the [Hackster post](https://blog.hackster.io/the-zerophone-a-linux-smartphone-powered-by-the-raspberry-pi-zero-286f36a25fd4) through a hyperlink claiming ZeroPhone supports screens up to 1024x1280, fear not - it does, indeed, since it has both [an SPI connection](https://zerophone.github.io/newsletter/ZeroPhone-Weekly-No.-11/)
+but I hope reading through this post will make that clear =) However, if you're coming here from the [Hackster post](https://blog.hackster.io/the-zerophone-a-linux-smartphone-powered-by-the-raspberry-pi-zero-286f36a25fd4) through a hyperlink claiming ZeroPhone supports screens up to 1024x1280, fear not - it does, indeed, since it has both [an SPI connection](https://zerophone.github.io/newsletter/ZeroPhone-Weekly-No.-11/)